-Requirements validation is making sure that requirements are valid (although the term 'validation' is quite often used in the meaning of checking against test results instead of verification).
-A good way to validate a requirement is to get it from different independent sources: if all numbers are about the same, it is a good indication that the requirement is probably valid.
+Requirements validation is making sure that requirements are valid.
+Unfortunately term 'validation' is quite often used to mean checking against test results instead of verification.

+A good way to validate a requirement is too get it from different independent sources: if all numbers are about the same, it is a good indication that the requirement is probably valid.
 Validation may include, for example, reviews, modeling, and prototyping.
-Requirements process is iterative by nature and requirements may change with time, so to be able to validate them it is important to trace requirements back to their source.
+Requirements process is iterative by nature and requirements may change with time, so it is important to trace requirements back to their source.

 Requirements verification is checking if the system performs according to the requirements.
-To make meaningful comparisons, both the requirements and results should use the same metrics.
+To make meaningful comparison, both the requirements and results should use the same aggregates.
 One consideration here is that load testing tools and many monitoring tools measure only server and network time.
-While end user response times, which business is interested in and which is usually assumed in performance requirements, may differ significantly, especially for rich web clients or thick clients due to client-side processing and browser rendering.
+While end user response times, which business is interested in and usually assumed in performance requirements, may differ significantly, especially for rich web clients or thick clients due to client-side processing and browser rendering.
 Verification should be done using load testing results as well as during ongoing production monitoring.
 Checking production monitoring results against requirements and load testing results is also a way to validate that load testing was done properly.